Understanding Calcium Nodules in Pools

 How are calcium nodules formed in swimming pools?

-- bicarbonate alkalinity (HCO3), or
+• bicarbonate alkalinity (HCO3-), or

-- carbonate alkalinity (CO3).
+• carbonate alkalinity (CO32-).

 Carbonates can turn calcium compounds into calcium carbonate (CaCO3).
 These deposits will continue to grow out from the weakness in the surface until their source is depleted.
 Some nodules even get large enough to 'ooze' with gravity.
 And just like that, you have a calcium nodule.

-Credit: Screenshot from NPC video (embedded below)
+Credit: Screenshot from NPC video

-Experts all seem to agree that calcium nodules come from within a cementitious surface (with very few exceptions).
-Those same experts disagree on how and why such nodules occur in the first place, however.
+Experts all seem to agree that calcium nodules come from within a cementitious surface.
 One thing is certain: calcium nodules are not a type of scale, because scale is the result of an over-saturation in the water, and nodules are not.
-Carbonate scale, by far the most prevalent type of scale, is the result of a high LSI, meaning the water is over-saturated with calcium carbonate, so it precipitates out of solution and forms scale.
-Nodules are a different phenomenon entirely, and are not caused by a high LSI.
+The most prevalent type of scale (by far) is calcium carbonate scale, which forms as the result of a high LSI.
+This means the water gets oversaturated with calcium carbonate, so it precipitates some out of solution, which forms scale.

 Related: Understanding the Langelier Saturation Index (LSI)